 But times have changed.
 Corporate online video adoption rates are higher than at any other point in history.
 That combined with social distancing and an increase in the number of critical communications means more video when we return to the office.
 Yes, people actually want to hear what you’re saying right now because it’s important to them as employees and as humans.

 “As you can expect, there’s been a decrease in traffic over the LAN almost entirely since January,” said Hadar Weiss, Co-Founder and CEO of Peer5.
 “We’ve already seen 80-100% more bandwidth used from video in organizations.
 If streaming keeps growing at this pace, we can expect a to 200-230% increase or about 3.3 times more minutes streamed compared to January, before COVID.”

 Collectively, some of our customers had enough bandwidth pre-COVID for live events.
 But most did not have massive attendance for any single event.
 One customer typically had a 20-30% attendance rate, which is the industry average.
 But now, they’re seeing upwards of 90%.

 Depending on your network and whether or not you’re using an eCDN, “as is” probably won’t work moving forward.
-Let’s face it, video has become the norm.
+Let’s face it, online video has become the norm.